nearai/nearai_langchain/README.md

 2. **NearAI Registry Integration**
    - Register and manage agents in the NearAI registry
+   - Optionally, enable agent-to-agent interaction and make your agents callable by other agents in the NearAI registry
    - Auto-generate or validate agent metadata
    - Example `metadata.json`:
      ```json